TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 5.1 If there is any conflict between the provisions of these Terms and the provisions of the Facility Agreement, the provisions of the Facility Agreement will take precedence to the extent necessary to resolve the conflict.

-6.1 In respect of any loan taken out the Borrower shall pay the following fees:
+6.1 In respect of any loan taken out and/or services provided, the Borrower shall pay the following fees:

 i.
 A Marketing and Advertising fee to us in respect of the facilitation of the loans.
-This is a specified percentage of the total amount of the loans plus VAT at standard rate;
+This is a specified percentage of the total amount of the loans plus VAT at standard rate.
+This fee is payable on successful funding of the project regardless of whether or not the loan is drawn down;

 ii.
 The interest payable on the loans.
 This is a specified percentage of the loans interest payable.
 Interest is payable to the bank account set out in the Facility Agreement and will be collected monthly by direct debit;